 Based on landmark attractions historically, Rome has a lot of attractions to be proud of and no other cities could replace it as far as we think of.
 Roman Colosseum, Spanish Steps, Trevi Fountain, St. Peter’s Basilica, and Sistine Chapel can be found in the Italian capital and it’s only a start.
 Below are the 10 hidden attractions in Rome that you should know.

 1. San Gianicolo Hill’s View

-The post Petite Girl’s Hack: How to Appear Taller and Slimmer in 22 Ways appeared first on M88 Mobile.
+The post 10 Common Accidents at Home and How to Handle them. appeared first on M88 Mobile.

 Even though Rome was known to be built on 7 hills, it’s not yet the greatest view that visitors can afford to look at.
 Going to Piazzale Giuseppe Garibaldi instead can offer you the best view located alongside River Tiber (west side) in Gionicol Hill.

 2. Vincoli’s Piazza San Pietro and Basilica de San Pietro.

 When talking about the well-known works of Michelangelo, you’ll first think about the Statue of David and the Sistine Chapels’ ceiling.
 Statue of Moses is not being suggested by many that are also located here.
 The sculpture represents Moses that has horn on head according to Vulgates’ description which was built last 1513-1515.

 3. Via Raffaele Persichetti- Pyramid of Cestius (Piramide di Caio Cestio)

 Friday March 22, 2019